 You can use the card at both online and offline stores.
 The online purchases would require visiting an e-commerce portal, choosing the product of your choice and picking ‘Credit Card’ as the mode of payment from the scroll.
 If you don’t it comfortable buying online from credit cards, you can also visit a retail store and swipe the card to buy your needs.
 You can either go for a straight purchase via credit card or opt for credit card EMI option.
 If you choose the first option and pay the entire due, there won’t be any interest.
 Else, the credit card provider would charge interest at the rate of 2.50%-3.50% per month, accumulating to 30%-45% annually.
 The credit card EMI option comes with an interest rate but at a lower rate of 13%-18% per annum.

 You can choose credit cards and make most of the following they are likely to offer.

 There are tons of credit cards available these days, especially as India gears for a full-fledged cashless economy.
 Even as the cards are in abundance, not all can suit you.
-And so, you need to figure out your requirements properly before choosing a card.
-Credit cards are broadly categorized into the following
+And so, you need to figure out your requirements properly before choosing from the premium credit cards, which are broadly categorized into the following.

 These cards offer cashback and rewards on spends.
 With cashback, the resultant cost of a purchase comes down, resulting in increased savings.
 Reward points, on the other hand, can be earned on spends.
 The rewards can be further redeemed for shopping at several online and offline stores.
 Here’s a list of top five cashback and rewards card.